sharmilajesupaul/node_path_speed_test/README.md

 ## Test 2 - Single directory `NODE_PATH`, 1 `node_modules` directory

-Closer to the structure of root node_modules, we make a directory called `tmp/node_modules` and all packages to that directory.
+Closer to the structure of root node_modules, we make a directory called `tmp/node_modules` and all packages are symlinked into that directory to create a directory structure like a standard `node_modules` directory.
 In this case `NODE_PATH` is this:

 ```